-when I was growing up during the so-called 'golden age' of Hollywood, movies were the primary form of entertainment, and the city was literally dotted with movie houses from downtown to the beach they ranged from elaborate art deco palaces to dingy flea houses and everything in-between. a large number of them of them were situated on Hollywood

-Blvd (the Chinese, then the Grauman's Chinese, home of search light, star lit, major studio premieres, was the most famous movie theater in the world), Broadway and Hill in downtown LA, and a string of theaters along Wilshire and Pico, the upscale, first run, theaters on Wilshire, mostly from the Fox Beverly on Wilshire and Beverly Drive to the Warner's Wiltern on Western, and the modest, mostly second and third run neighborhood movie houses on Pico. of particular import in my life was our neighborhood theater, The Stadium, on Pico and Livonia, a theater with a phallic tower balanced by the box office (the balls), where inside, a unique design, steps rose from the back seats to a half balcony. our previous neighborhood theater was the Fairfax on Beverly Blvd. an older cousin took my brother and I to see The Wizard of Oz there, my second movie, when I was five (the area still retains an aura of that period although most of its artifacts are long gone). as we generally went to the movies every weekend when I was a boy, a description of the auras would be endless, driving up Doheny on a rainy afternoon in 1943, age 9, spotting the sexy poster of Jane Russell from the movie, The Outlaw, through the streaked car window, on the marguee of the Music Hall - off-shoulder blouse, cleavage and bare legs, turned on but not knowing why, projections of my life at different stages and ages. as a young adult, while waiting in line one evening at the Fox Ritz, a girlfriend of my date, emerging from the prior screening, wearing shades, informed us that James Dean had just been killed in an auto accident. it was September 30, 1955. there were movie theaters even actually on the beach. the Rosemary and the Dome, two first run Fox movie houses, occupied opposite sides at the head of the Ocean Park Pier - a strange aura at night, amid the shrieking fun zone, and beyond that, the impenetrable quiet and blackness of the ocean. partially due to the breakup of the studios precipitated by an anti-trust ruling prohibiting them from any longer owning the theaters they distributed their films in, and TV, many of the film houses were on their last legs. the alleged 'golden age' of Hollywood cinema was over. in late 1957, a period I particularly recall, because I had just been discharged from the Navy, and was awaiting reentry to college, a friend and I went to see the movie, The Enemy Below, starring Robert Mitchum and Curt Jurgens, a war-/suspense film involving a deadly duel between a US destroyer and a German submarine, at The Stadium.
-I had just sold my MG-TD and had some hundred dollar bills, taking one of them to the theater - naturally they couldn't change it and let me in free. same at the candy counter. soon after, The Stadium closed down for good, its box office removed in a symbolic castration, becoming (perhaps, appropriately) a synagogue, which it still is to this day.
+when I was growing up during the so-called 'golden age' of Hollywood, the city was literally dotted with movie houses from downtown to the beach. they ranged from elaborate art deco palaces to dingy flea houses and everything in-between. a large number of them were situated on Hollywood Blvd (the large number of them were situated on Hollywood Blvd (the Chinese, then the Grauman's Chinese, home of search light, star lit, major studio premieres, was the most famous movie theater in the world), Broadway and Hill in downtown LA, and a string of theaters along Wilshire and Pico, the upscale, first run, theaters on Wilshire, mostly from the Fox Beverly on Wilshire and Beverly Drive to the Warner's Wiltern on Western, and the modest, mostly second and third run neighborhood movie houses on Pico. of particular import in my life was our neighborhood theater, The Stadium, on Pico and Livonia, a theater with a phallic tower balanced by the box office (the balls), where inside, a unique design, steps rose from the back seats to a half balcony. our previous neighborhood theater was the Fairfax on Beverly Blvd. an older cousin took my brother and I to see The Wizard of Oz there, my second movie, when I was five. the area still retains an aura of that period although Gilmore stadium, Gilmore Field, the Pan Pacific auditorium, etc., are long gone. we went to the movies every weekend when I was a boy. there were the auras; driving up Doheny on a rainy afternoon in 1943, age 9, spotting the sexy poster of Jane Russell from the movie, The Outlaw through the streaked car window on the marquee of the Music Hall - off-shoulder blouse, cleavage and bare legs, turned on but not knowing why, projections of my life at different stages and ages. as a young adult, while waiting in line one early evening at the Fox Ritz, a girlfriend of my date who'd emerged from the prior screening, wearing shades, informed us that James Dean had just been killed in an auto accident. it was September 30, 1955. there were movie theaters even actually on the beach. the Rosemary and the Dome, two first run Fox movie houses, occupied opposite sides at the head of the Ocean Park Pier - haunting, displaced soundtrack singing voice at night amid the shrieking fun zone, and beyond that, the impenetrable quiet and blackness of the ocean. partially due to the breakup of the studios precipitated by an anti-trust ruling prohibiting them from any longer owning the theaters they distributed their films in, and TV, many of the film houses were on their last legs. the alleged 'golden age' of Hollywood cinema was over. in late 1957, a period I particularly recall, because I had just been discharged from the Navy, and was awaiting reentry to college, a friend and I went to see the movie, The Enemy Below, starring Robert Mitchum and Curt Jurgens, a war-/suspense film involving a deadly duel between a US destroyer and a German submarine, at The Stadium.
+I had just sold my MG-TD and had some hundred dollar bills, taking one of them to the theater - they couldn't change it and let me in free. soon after The Stadium closed down for good, its box office removed in a symbolic castration, becoming (perhaps, appropriately) a synagogue, which it still is to this day.